 The charges McFarland plead not guilty to are twofold.
 There are two counts of wire fraud—including one count of knowingly misleading Fyre Festival investors through falsified emails and another of scheming to defraud investors.
 He also plead not guilty to two counts of making false statements to a bank.
-Variety also report that Ja Rule, who was involved in the organization of the festival, is not facing criminal charges but is a named defendant in a number of civil suits.
+Variety also report that Ja Rule, who was involved in the organisation of the festival, is not facing criminal charges but is a named defendant in a number of civil suits.

 Follow Noisey on Twitter.